 Another way to bend down that is especially good for lifting heavy things is to squat.
 I won’t go into squatting form just yet, so if you have reasons to avoid squatting, such as painful knees, continue to listen to your body and your doctor.
 However, if squatting is something you can do without pain or worry, do it!
 There are many different ways to squat, and each of them will add variety to the way you use your muscles.

 As in my “Slouching with Purpose” post, I don’t want to eliminate bending with a rounded back completely, but to make it more like dessert than the main course.
 It’s difficult and unnecessary to completely change a postural habit right away.
-Rather, start finding a few times here and there when you can bend from the hinge of your hips, keeping a flat back.
+Rather, start finding a few times here and there when you can bend from the hinge of your hips, keeping a neutral back.
 Try using a squat a few times a day.
 With time, it will feel easier and more natural to do, and perhaps you will even notice your back feeling less sad, making it still easier to do.

 I don’t know the whole answer to why bending with a rounded back is so prevalent compared to bending with a flat back.
 But one thing I know that makes it difficult to keep your back flat or to squat with good form is tight clothing.
 People in today’s culture are aware of how damaging corsets can be, yet we still wear many other kinds of clothes that restrict our bodies and movement.
 If you find yourself having difficulty keeping better posture simply because of tight pants, belts, or other articles, consider wearing looser clothing.